cstohlmann/oea-intune-module/README.md

 The Microsoft Intune module [welcome contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/CONTRIBUTING.md).

-This module was developed by [name of contributor] in partnership with [name of education system, if any].
+This module was developed by the Open Education Analytics teams and volunteers from the 2021 Microsoft Global Hackathon in partnership with Kwantum Analytics.
 The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

-### Additional Information
-Provide any additional information and resources.

 # Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](https://github.com/microsoft/OpenEduAnalytics/blob/main/LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE](https://github.com/microsoft/OpenEduAnalytics/blob/main/LICENSE-CODE) file.